Chrismarsh/CRHM-tools/README.md

 CRHM-tools
 ==========

 Python/QT front-end for the [Cold Regions Hydrologic Model (CRHM)](http://www.usask.ca/hydrology/CRHM.php) to generate HRUs from specified terrain classes.

+It is an automated and systematic way for the creation of basin relationships for input to CRHM.
+Generated HRUs are less subjective and human-errors are limited, facilitating a more robust model creation.
+Other HRU generation approaches exist, such as GRASS-HRU, however CRHM-Tools differs as it is both an HRU creation tool as well as a parametrization tool.
+In addition, HRUs may be generated based on physical process characteristics such as fetch.
+By allowing for the parametrization of CRHM, tighter coupling between the input and the outputs is possible.

 <img src="https://raw.github.com/Chrismarsh/CRHM-tools/master/Screenshot_1.png" width="95%">